system76/tech-docs/src/models/nebula19-1/assembly.md

 6. Connect the white `POWER0` header on the back of the SATA backplane to the power supply, and the black `DATA0` and `DATA1` ports to two of the motherboard's SATA ports.
     - The `POWER0` header uses a four-pin Berg connector, also known as a floppy drive power connector.
-7. [Install any 2.5" SATA drives](#installing-25-drives) and replace the drive cage cover, GPU brace (if necessary), and top case.
+7. [Install any 2.5" SATA drives](#installing-25-drives) and replace the drive cage cover, side fan bracket (if necessary), and top case.

 ## Installing 2.5" drives: